 Our approach to global equities

-Aviva Investors’ Global Equity Income is a concentrated and high-conviction strategy, with relatively low holdings overlap with our peers.
-It aims to deliver an income yield of 125 per cent of the MSCI All Country World Index, while growing both capital and income.
+The Aviva Investors’ Global Equity Income Fund is a high-conviction investment that aims to deliver a sustained income greater than the MSCI All Country World Index, while increasing its value over the long-term.

 We look at a broader opportunity set and focus on companies that fall outside of traditional income sectors, meaning our approach can complement existing global equity holdings, as well as offering clients a compelling standalone holding in their portfolios.